patroni/patroni/docs/ENVIRONMENT.rst

 -  **PATRONI\_NAME**: name of the node where the current instance of Patroni is running.
 Must be unique for the cluster.
 The value ``__patroni_strict_sync_replica_placeholder__`` is reserved for internal use by Patroni and cannot be used as a node name.
 -  **PATRONI\_NAMESPACE**: path within the configuration store where Patroni will keep information about the cluster.
 Default value: "/service"
 -  **PATRONI\_SCOPE**: cluster name
+-  **PATRONI\_SITE**: optional string name of the physical site or location where this Patroni node runs, such as a data center, availability zone, or region.
+When configured, Patroni records it in member metadata and uses it to prefer local clone sources for replica bootstrap and ``patronictl reinit``.
 -  **PG\_MALLOC\_ARENA\_MAX**: custom value for ``MALLOC_ARENA_MAX`` environment variable for  ``postmaster`` process.
 If not set, ``postmaster`` will inherit ``MALLOC_ARENA_MAX`` value.

 Log